panzerdp/dmitripavlutin.com/content/posts/077-javascripr-scope-gotchas/index.md

 ### The answer

-The script above would trigger an error: `'import' and 'export' may only appear at the top level`.
+The script above would trigger an error: `'import' and 'export' may only appear at the top-level`.

-You can import a module only at the top most scope of the module file, aka the [module scope](/javascript-scope/#4-module-scope).
+You can import a module only at the topmost scope of the module file, also named the [module scope](/javascript-scope/#4-module-scope).

 ### The fix

 Always import modules from the module scope.
-And a good practice is to place the `import` statements at the beginning of the source file:
+Plus a good practice is to place the `import` statements at the beginning of the source file:

 ```javascript
 import { myFunc } from 'myModule';